 We boast locations throughout Sedona, and we can help you select a rental based upon what you’d like to do most, whether it’s exploring the galleries of the Tlaquepaque Arts Village and Uptown, traversing the best hiking trails, or enjoying magnificent views right from the patio of your own vacation home.
 Our homes also come with fully-equipped kitchens—ideal for making snacks for an outdoor adventure or for crafting cocktails to have out by the hot tub.
 Each property is unique, but common outdoor amenities include fire pits and BBQ grills—perfect for cooking up an alfresco meal at home beneath the desert sunset.

-Every single one of our Sedona vacation home rentals is located close to everything that Sedona has to offer, from restaurants and casinos to shopping and nightlife.
+Every single one of our vacation homes for rent in Sedona AZ is located close to everything that Sedona has to offer, from restaurants and casinos to shopping and nightlife.
 For outdoor enthusiasts, especially those adrenaline junkies, mountain biking the 12-mile Cathedral Rock Big Loop could be the perfect way to start your day.
 The Boynton Canyon Trail is another popular activity, but make sure to arrive at the trailhead early to avoid the crowds, especially in the summer.
 To see Sedona and its environs from the comfort of a vehicle, book a tour with Pink Jeep Tours.
 This outfitter takes visitors to all the must-see spots such as ancient ruins, the Chapel of the Holy Cross, and much more.